sdinkle/brbp-web-version/README.md

 # Army Business Rules Online Checklist for SCORM 2004 3rd Edition CMI v1.2
 This web form is an online version of the [Army BRBP SCORM 2004 CMI Checklist](https://tadlp.github.io/brbp/).
-It is intended for use by the vendor's designated point-of-contact upon completing development of a DL package before submitting it to the Army.
+It is intended for use by the ADLPA's designated point-of-contact upon completing development of a DL package before submitting it to the Army.

 The web form contains fields for the following information: